-Some merit badges, unfortunately, cannot be completely finished at summer camp.
+Some merit badges, unfortunately, cannot be completed entirely at summer camp.
 However, if your Scout has signed up for one of the following badges, he can complete the prerequisite requirements before coming to camp.
 By completing these requirements and bringing a Scoutmaster-signed Prerequisite Requirement Form, he will be marked off on these requirements and will complete the badge at camp.

 Merit Badges Req.
-Description Bird Study 8 Construct and observe a bird feeder, bath, or sanctuary Environmental Science 3e Write a report on an endangered species Reptile & Amph.
-Study 8 Care for and observe a reptile or amphibian for at least 30 days Camping 8d Cook meals for your patrol 9 Camp 20 days and 20 nights Wilderness Survival 5 Put together a personal survival kit (Bring this to camp!)
-Cooking TBD Currently determining requirements Geocaching/Orienteering TBD Currently determining requirements Personal Management 2 Keep track of a budget for 13 weeks Communication 5 Attend a public council meeting Emergency Preparedness 8b Take part in at least one troop mobilization 9a Inspect your home for potential hazards Personal Fitness 1a Receive a physical examination using the Boy Scout exam form
+Description Environmental Science 3e Write a report on an endangered species Reptile & Amphibian Study 8 Care for and observe a reptile or amphibian for at least 30 days Camping 8d Cook meals for your patrol Camp 20 days and 20 nights Wilderness Survival 5 Put together a personal survival kit (Bring this to camp!)
+Geocaching / Orienteering TBD Currently determining requirements Personal Management 2 Keep track of a budget for 13 weeks Communication 5 Attend a public council meeting Emergency Preparedness 8b Take part in at least one troop mobilization 9a Inspect your home for potential hazards Personal Fitness 1a Receive a physical examination using the Boy Scout exam form